zweitag/middleman-images/README.md

 ### srcset

 Using `srcset` with **Middleman Images** is possible via the `image_path` helper.
-This is the prefered way in Middleman
+Corresponding to the way Middleman handles this in conjunction with the `:asset_hash` option
 (see [Middleman#File Size Optimization](https://middlemanapp.com/advanced/file-size-optimization)).

 ```erb